In this article

 New businesses often need access to capital and may choose a credit line over a startup business loan.
 If that’s your situation, consider the following.

-Although a business line of credit may seem like the perfect option if you need funding, it can be toxic to the development of your business if used improperly.
+Although a business line of credit may seem like the perfect option if you need funding, it can impede the development of your business if used improperly.
 In some cases, business lines of credit just don’t make sense.
 Some examples include:

 • If you’re making a large, one-time purchase, you’ll likely be better served with a term loan that offers lower interest rates and fees as well as fixed monthly payments for a predetermined period of time.